Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	<p>Origami's build tools do not support Windows as a development environment.
 The instructions on this page assume you are using a UNIX-like OS.
 Windows <strong>might</strong> work, to some degree, but we don't make any guarantees, either of what works today or what might continue to work in the future.
 If you're a Windows user, consider running a Linux VM.</p>
 </aside>

-## 1. Install Node.js, Ruby, and Git
+## 1. Install Node.js and Git

-To build Origami modules manually, you'll need Ruby, Node, and Git.
-It doesn't matter if you're not writing your application in Node or Ruby, you still need to install them for this.
+To build Origami modules manually, you'll need Node and Git.
+It doesn't matter if you're not writing your application in Node, you still need to install it for this.

 * [Node.js](http://nodejs.org/) is the JavaScript runtime, which we need to run all the build tools, which are written in JavaScript.
-* [Ruby](https://www.ruby-lang.org) is required to run [SCSS-Lint](https://github.com/causes/scss-lint)
 * [Git](https://www.git-scm.com) is required to install packages from Git repositories using [Bower](http://bower.io/), a package manager.

 <aside>
 	<h4>Installing packages should not require root</h4>
-	<p>Node.js and Ruby come with the npm and RubyGems package managers respectively.
-You will need to ensure the package managers can install packages without requiring root access.
-If you get an <code>EACCES</code> error or <code>Gem::FilePermissionError</code> when installing a package you'll need to set up npm or RubyGems to
+	<p>Node.js comes with the npm package manager.
+You will need to ensure it can install packages without requiring root access.
+If you get an <code>EACCES</code> error when installing a package you'll need to set up npm to
-	<a href="https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#install">fix npm and Ruby permissions</a></p>
+	<a href="https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#install">fix permissions</a></p>
 </aside>

 ### Node.js